gafusion/doc/html/src/gyro.rst

 from scratch, of the :doc:`CGYRO <cgyro>` code :cite:`candy:2016,belli:2017,candy:2018,belli:2018` to complement GYRO.

-For the interested reader we offer a :doc:`brief history of GYRO <gyro/gyro_history>` together with some idiosyncratic and possibly forgotten aspects of gyrokinetic simulation in the 2000s.
+For the interested reader we offer a :doc:`brief history of GYRO <gyro/gyro_history>`, including some idiosyncratic and possibly forgotten aspects of gyrokinetic simulation in the 2000s.